Drug Paraphernalia Defense Lawyers

 - If you sell or furnish drug paraphernalia to a person 16 years old or older, that's a class E misdemeanor for which you can be jailed up to 6 months and fined a maximum of $1,000.00

-Unlike civil offenses, criminal sale of drug paraphernalia charges entitle you to a jury trial and if you can't afford an attorney and there is a risk of jail, the court will appoint you an attorney.
+Unlike civil offenses, criminal sale of drug paraphernalia charges entitle you to a jury trial and if you can't afford an attorney and there is a risk of jail, the court will appoint you a drug crime defense lawyer.
 Like all other criminal cases, the standard of proof in these cases is proof beyond a reasonable doubt.

 If you've been charged in Maine with Possession or Sale of Drug Paraphernalia, don't go it alone.
 You need the help of an experienced drug crimes defense attorney.
 Call The Law Office of William T. Bly at (207) 571-8146 now.